jwt625/Obsidian-Journals/COMSOL/20250202 multimode fiber MMI.md

 Maybe the angle is too big.
 ![[Pasted image 20250202112955.png]]

 Damn, not seeing any of these fancy interference.
+Gave up.